Looking for activities to do in iSimangaliso Wetland Park?

 A few days after we had left St. Lucia, a leopard and her three cubs were spotted on the road to Cape Vidal.

-If you would like to experience the Eastern Shores at night, consider taking a Sunset Safari Tour, where you can spot nocturnal animals such as hyenas or even a leopard.
-You can also capture some iconic African sunset shots as your guide takes you to the perfect spot.
+If you would like to experience the Eastern Shores at night, consider taking a Sunset Safari tour.
+On this Tour, you can spot nocturnal animals such as hyenas or even a leopard.

 ⭐️ If you would like to experience the Eastern Shores at night, consider taking a Sunset Safari Tour.
 You’ll have more chances of spotting nocturnal animals such as hyenas or even a leopard and an opportunity to capture iconic African sunset shots.